dwoodshc/shortcut-search-app/README.md

-# Shortcut Viewer
+# Shortcut Dashboard

 **Project D.A.V.E.
 (Dashboards Are Very Effective)**

 A React-based web application for visualizing and managing Shortcut.com epics and their associated stories.
-This tool provides comprehensive dashboards with interactive charts, kanban-style workflow visualization, team analytics, and direct integration with Shortcut.
+Provides a comprehensive at-a-glance summary table, interactive charts, kanban-style workflow visualization, team analytics, and direct integration with Shortcut.

 ## Features

+### Summary Table
+- At-a-glance progress overview for all tracked epics at the top of the page
+- Three-section chevron progress bar per epic: **Complete** (green) → **In Progress** (yellow) → **Backlog** (white)
+  - Complete = "Complete" + "Ready for Release"
+  - In Progress = "Ready for Development" + "In Development" + "In Review"
+  - Backlog = "Backlog"
+- Percentage label shown inside the Complete segment
+- Hover tooltip showing counts and percentages for each group, plus a legend explaining the groupings
+- Two-column responsive layout (stacks to single column on narrow screens)
+- Sortable columns: **Epic Name** (A→Z / Z→A) and **Epic Progress** (% complete)
+- Restore icon to return epics to their configured list order
+- Epic name links scroll to the epic's detail section on the page
+- "↑ Summary Table" link at the bottom of each epic card returns to the summary

 ### Epic Management
-- Search and display multiple epics from your Shortcut workspace
+- Epics loaded automatically on page load (no manual search required)
+- Loading modal with animated progress bar and **Cancel** button during data fetch
+- Epics not found in Shortcut are listed by name below the "Found X of Y Epics" count
 - Configure tracked epics via built-in editor with localStorage persistence
 - Track team members assigned to each epic
 - Sidebar navigation for quick jumping between epics
 - Drag-and-drop reordering of epics in the configuration editor
-- Collapsible team member sections for cleaner interface
+- Collapsible team member sections per epic card
 - Export/Import configuration for backup and portability

 ### Interactive Visualizations